Field of Mars Environmental Education Centre

 Learning activities

-Students will create an animation that is inspired by nature using a variety of digital tools.
+Students will create an animation inspired by nature using a variety of digital tools.

 How can we use digital tools to represent nature in the form of an animation?